westonea252/KillerHomeLab/SQL2019-AlwaysOn-Single-NIC/README.md

-# SQL 2019 Always-On Lab Multi-NIC
+# SQL 2019 Always-On Lab Single-NIC

 Click the button below to deploy